yogicat/blog-v1/about.md

 ---

 ![ohda in the bushes](/images/me.jpg)

 Hi, I am Dahe Oh from [Seoul](https://goo.gl/maps/XHPqFJ4B4Dy).
-I am self-taught front-end developer with a design background.
-Taking notes and writing journal is one of my great passion.
+I am designer turned into a developer.
+Taking notes is one of my great passion.
 This site is more like a personal archive of my daily thoughts and notes.
 Sometimes(or most of the time) I write in Korean so bear in mind!

 ---